fbpx

 art-appreciation-children-Andy_Warhol

-Description: This activity introduces children to pop art and the work of Andy Warhol.
+Description: This activity introduces kids to pop art and the work of Andy Warhol.
 Using styrofoam and paint, they can create their own print artworks.

 Artist Story: Andy Warhol was an American artist, film director, and producer who was a leading figure in the visual art movement known as pop art.
 His works explore the relationship between artistic expression, advertising, and celebrity culture that flourished by the 1960s.